msamaae/client-test/README.md

 # client-test

-## Getting Started with Playwright for Klimato App

 This repository contains automated tests for the [Klimato client repository](https://github.com/Klimato/client).
 These tests are written using Playwright, an end-to-end testing framework that supports both cross-browser and cross-platform testing.

 ### Installation